practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 - 	Prevent actuation of stepper motors if govenor is in motion.
 Prevent govenor rotation if stepper motor is in motion.

+-	Note: in any case where power is cut to hardware, supervisor MCU must be capable of resetting the experimental apparatus to a stable "home" position and return control to the student MCU.

 ##### Student MCU Requirements

 - 	Bare metal programming experience - The student should have full control of the MCU, the supervisor MCU is responsible for protecting the rest of the experimental apparatus from damage.